 Visiting the College

-If you plan to be on campus for a visit, it is advisable to set up an appointment.
+If you plan to be on campus for a visit, it is advisable to set up an appointment with our office.
 We'd be happy to talk by telephone or meet in person to answer your questions or concerns.

 If you would like to arrange a meeting with the admission staff or a tour of the campus and you will need accommodations, such as a sign language interpreter or mobility assistance, please inform the admission staff two weeks in advance so that they may best prepare for your visit.

 Prospective and entering students should begin as soon as possible to prepare for the demands of the reading load at Smith.
+Strengthening your reading strategies is the first line of defense, but you may need alternatives to reading print, such as text to speech software or the use of audiobooks.
 All students should arrive at college with a reliable and effective method for reading required materials and for pursuing your own research to complete assignments.
-Strengthening your reading strategies is the first line of defense, but you may need alternatives to reading print.
-If you do not read standard print or cannot read it effectively enough to keep up with the demands of your courses, your academic success will be compromised.

-It is essential to talk with your teachers and/or parents and use other resources within your current school and community to find out what options are available for you.
-You can sign up for some services on your own and learn how to use technology, reading strategies and outside resources before coming to Smith if at all possible.
+It is essential to talk with your teachers and/or parents and use the resources within your current school and community to find out what alternative reading options are available.
+It is important to learn how to use technology, improve reading strategies and practice using reading resources before coming to Smith.

-Colleges have a responsibility to make their curriculum accessible by providing print alternatives to students who have documented disabilities that significantly impair reading, but learning to use these alternatives independently and effectively may will require training and practice.
-Professional assessment of your reading challenges may be necessary to determine the best methods for you, and formal documentation of a reading disability will be necessary to receive support services at Smith.
+Colleges have a responsibility to make curriculum materials accessible by providing print alternatives to students who have documented disabilities that significantly impair reading, but learning to use these alternatives independently and effectively will require training and practice.
+Professional assessment of your reading challenges may be necessary to determine the best methods for you.
+Documentation of a reading disability will help us understand how to support your learning and reading at Smith.

-Before admission, students with disabilities may talk or meet with the disability services director to discuss any questions or concerns about disability accommodations or services needed.
+Before admission, students with disabilities are advised to talk or meet with the Disability Services Director to discuss any questions or concerns about disability accommodations or services needed.